mjsiers/practice-code-robofan/README.md

 - A Web Application using WebAPI and a front-end JavaScript framework (e.g., Angular, AngularJS, React, Aurelia, etc.)
     - [X] .NET Core ASP.NET Web Application using Angular.
 - Use an ORM framework to talk to the database.
-    - [X] Entity Framework for .NET Core using SQLite Database.
+    - [X] Entity Framework for .NET Core using Code First and SQLite Database.
 - Unit Tests for appropriate parts of the application.
     - [X] XUnit testing framework.